Comedy Central (UK & Ireland): Original programming

 It was announced in 2016 that Comedy Central and Channel X had greenlit a new prank comedy reality show presented and starting YouTuber Ben Phillips and his friends.
 The new series, titled Ben Phillips Blows Up, the channel announced there would be a 22-minute pilot episode due to be released in 2017 on Comedy Central.
 A full series would happen if the show is well received.

 In 2021, Comedy Central UK ordered three new shows for the network including quiz show Fact Off and panel show The Complaints Department.
 The third new show was an all female comedy panel/satire show called Yesterday, Today and The Day Before which was due to be hosted each week by comedians Suzi Ruffell, Maisie Adam and Sophie Duker, until Duker quit after the first episode in protest over cuts to her monologue about conflict between Israel and Palestine.
-These shows join other unscripted/panel show formats on the network includuing Rhod Gilbert's Growing Pains, Comedy Game Night (previously shown on Channel 5) and Guessable?, hosted by Sara Pascoe.
+These shows join other unscripted/panel show formats on the network including Rhod Gilbert's Growing Pains, Comedy Game Night (previously shown on Channel 5) and Guessable?, hosted by Sara Pascoe.

 On 29 September 2021, Fact Off debuted on the channel at 9pm, under the new name of Rob Beckett's Undeniable, with Joe Swash, Kae Kurd, Angela Barnes and Ivo Graham, the first guests of the new series.